About the Portfolio Analyzer

 - Click to indicate whether the position is held in a taxable or a tax-sheltered account.
 It is possible to enter both taxable and tax-sheltered positions for a given asset.
 The cost analyzer will report the estimate tax cost for the taxable position only.

 - You may optionally enter the cost basis and acquisition date of the position.
 Indeed, you may enter multiple tax lots for a given asset.
-(The cost basis and acquisition date information is not used in the first version of the portfolio analysis tools, but that facility is there to store that information so it can be used in future tools to estimate the tax consequences of selling a taxable position).
+(The cost basis and acquisition date information is not used in the first version of the Portfolio Analyzer, but that facility is there to store that information so it can be used in future tools to estimate the tax consequences of selling a taxable position).

 To upload a CSV file containing one or more positions, scroll down to where it says “Upload positions from a file”.
 The file must be comma-separated.
 Other Excel type file formats cannot be uploaded in the initial version.
 Each row of the file would represent one position.
 The file must have the following columns, with the given names: